quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Other qlog documents can define their own CDDL-compatible (struct) types (e.g., separately for each Packet type that a protocol supports).

-### Serialization examples

-Serialization examples in this document use JSON ({{!JSON=RFC8259}}) unless otherwise indicated.

-# Design goals
+# Design Overview

-The main tenets for the qlog schema design are:
+The main tenets for the qlog design are:

 * Streamable, event-based logging
 * A flexible format that can reduce log producer overhead, at the cost of